Double Robust Variance Estimation with Parametric Working Models: Simulation Study

-The estimators $\widehat{DR}_{C}$, $\widehat{DR}_{WR}$, and $\widehat{DR}_{TMLE}$ were applied to 5000 simulated samples to estimate the $ACE$.
-Estimators were computed four ways: (1) with both propensity and outcome models correctly specified, (2) with propensity models correctly specified but outcome models misspecied, (3) with outcome models correctly specified but propensity models misspecified, and (4) with both models misspecified.
+The estimators $\widehat{DR}_{C}$, $\widehat{DR}_{WR}$, and $\widehat{DR}_{TMLE}$ were applied to 5000 simulated samples.
+Estimators were computed four ways: (1) propensity and outcome models correctly specified, (2) propensity models correctly specified but outcome models misspecied, (3) outcome models correctly specified but propensity models misspecified, and (4) both models misspecified.
 Misspecified propensity models included only an intercept and a linear term for $(Z_1-155)^2$, and misspecified outcome models included only an intercept and linear terms for $X$ and $(Z_1-155)^2$.

-Both the influence function based variance estimator and the empirical sandwich variance estimator were applied, as described in Section \ref{sec:Methods-var-est}.
-For each of the three doubly robust estimators, 95\% CIs for $ACE$ were constructed based on each variance estimation approach.
-Simulation results were summarized by computing empirical bias, relative empirical bias ($|\mbox{bias}|$/$|\mbox{ACE}|$), average standard error (ASE), empirical standard error (ESE), standard error ratio (SER=ASE/ESE), and empirical 95\% CI coverage.
-Coverage was defined as the proportion of simulated samples in which the CI included $ACE$.
-In addition, the ratio of the variance estimate for each simulation and the ESE, i.e., the variance ratio (VR), was computed and summarized.
+Each of the three variance estimators described in Section \ref{sec:Methods-var-est} was applied.
+For the nonparametric bootstrap, 1000 resamples were included in each iteration for estimation of the bootstrap standard error, excluding any resamples where working models failed to converge.
+Simulation results were summarized by empirical bias, average standard error (ASE), empirical standard error (ESE), standard error ratio (SER=ASE/ESE), and empirical 95\% CI coverage.
+The ratio of the variance estimate for each simulation and the ESE, i.e., the variance ratio, was also summarized.
 That is, $VR=se_s / ESE$, where $se_s=\sqrt{\hat{V}(\widehat{DR})}$ for a given doubly robust estimator, model specification, and variance estimator for simulation $s$.